grafana/grafana/docs/sources/reference/export_import.md

 <img src="/img/v31/gnet_dashboards_list.png">

-## Importing & Uploading dashboards with Grafana 2.x or 3.0
+## Import & Sharing with Grafana 2.x or 3.0

 Dashboards on Grafana.net use a new feature in Grafana 3.1 that allows the import process to update each panel so that they are using a data source of your choosing.
 If you are running a